The Mouse That Roared (film): Columbia Pictures logo variant

 The Mouse That Roared incorporated a burlesque of the iconic Columbia Pictures Torch Lady logo, which for decades had depicted a personification of Columbia in the pose of the Statue of Liberty holding her glowing torch as a beacon to immigrants at the opening of all their productions.
-Director Jack Arnold, with titles designer Maurice Binder devised a take-off of the corporate symbol, in which the Torch Lady (a live action model against a backdrop) looks down, lifts her gown, and sees a mouse at her feet on the pedestal, and the horrified Torch Lady flees from her pedestal, leaving her torch behind.
+Director Jack Arnold, with titles designer Maurice Binder devised a take-off of the corporate symbol, in which the Torch Lady (a live action model against a backdrop) looks down, lifts her gown, and sees a mouse at her feet on the pedestal, and, horrified, flees from her pedestal leaving her torch behind.
 Though producers Carl Foreman and Walter Shenson had approved the logo variant, Columbia studios chiefs were not consulted.
 The comic alteration of the logo material technically constituted a violation of their trademark, although it was a studio release by the legal owner, Columbia Pictures Corporation.
 Director Jack Arnold recalled:

 We [didn't] tell them until we previewed it, you see.
 The audience laughed so hard, without even the story beginning, just at the logo, that we were home free ... it set the tone for the whole movie ... of course, Columbia didn't touch it after that.

+Reception

 Box office

 The film did not perform up to expectations in the UK, earning theatrical rentals of $200,000 but was a surprise hit at the US box office with rentals of $2 million.
 Variety reported that the reluctance of the characters to join Grand Fenwick's army in a time of need was received less well in the UK than in the US.

 Director Jack Arnold reports that the American premiere, debuting at New York's Trans-Lux and Loew's 84th St. theatres, received overwhelming audience approval.
 Arnold adds that Foreman immediately had credits for The Mouse changed from "Columbia Pictures Corporation presents" to "Carl Foreman presents" on all the prints.

 Film critic and biographer Dana M. Reemes notes that as of 1988, The Mouse That Roared had accrued gross receipts of $50 million in all markets.